ShaishavMaisuria/EmailSendingService/README.md

 # EmailSendingService
 This project was done for course ITSC 3166 at UNCC, This code is only for display to recruiters.
-Please dont copy or use my code without my permision.
+Please dont copy or use my code or any of the material from my repository without my written permision.
 I have protected my code with right full rights please refer to license section.

 # Project A Simplified Mail User Agent: Without GUI .